Upgrade Microsoft Teams Free (classic) to subscription version

 If you already have a Microsoft 365 or Office 365 subscription, you're eligible for the trial version of Teams (with your corporate identity), not the free version.
 The Teams trial provides the full version of Teams for a limited time.
 For more information, see Manage the Microsoft Teams Commercial Cloud Trial offer.

 You can upgrade to the full version of Teams if you meet the following requirements:

 - You're the person who signed up for the existing Teams Free (classic) subscription.

-- If you're bringing your own domain, it isn't already associated with Azure Active Directory (via trial or purchased Microsoft 365 or Office 365 subscription).
+- If you're bringing your own domain, it isn't already associated with Microsoft Entra ID (via trial or purchased Microsoft 365 or Office 365 subscription).

 Learn about your upgrade options on the page Microsoft Teams Free (classic) is retiring.